Review: VENEZUELAN ARTIST YOALDRI MESSINA SHINES IN LIN-MANUEL MIRANDA & QUIARA 'IN THE HEIGHTS' at At Pennsylvania Shakespeare Festival 'Main Stage'

 Back in her native Venezuela, Yoaldri also sharpened her skills in television, gaining recognition for her performances.
 Her experience in both TV and theater stages in her home country helped shape her into the versatile performer she is today.
 In 2019, her connection to Musical Theater materialized when she was invited to be a part of "Broadway Bares" for Broadway Cares, a charitable organization.
 This opportunity served as a turning point in her career, opening doors to the grand stage.

-Yoaldri also dedicates herself to teaching dance to young children at the "Friends Academy" in Long Island, a formal school of education, where she imparts her knowledge and passion for dance to students ranging from kindergarten to high school.
+Yoaldri was recently accepted as a member of the Choreographers Guild and she also dedicates herself to teaching dance to young children at different academies in NY where she imparts her knowledge and passion for dance to students ranging from kindergarten to high school.
 Her dedication to both her craft and the education of young minds is truly inspiring.

 It is worth noting the importance of Messina's first job in New York at the Boys and Girls Harbor Performing Arts Academy .
 This environment provided her with the opportunity to learn and practice the English language while teaching dance to children.
 This immersive experience not only helped her improve her language skills but also allowed her to connect with young students on a deeper level.